nrfconnect/sdk-nrf/samples/bluetooth/mesh/light/README.rst

 DFU configuration
 =================

-To enable the DFU feature for the supported nRF52 Series development kits, set :makevar:`OVERLAY_CONFIG` to :file:`overlay-dfu.conf` when building the sample.
+To enable the DFU feature for the supported nRF52 Series development kits, set :makevar:`EXTRA_CONF_FILE` to :file:`overlay-dfu.conf` when building the sample.
 For example, when building from the command line, use the following command:

   .. code-block:: console

-     west build -b <BOARD> -p -- -DOVERLAY_CONFIG="overlay-dfu.conf"
+     west build -b <BOARD> -p -- -DEXTRA_CONF_FILE="overlay-dfu.conf"

 The configuration overlay :file:`overlay-dfu.conf` enables the DFU feature.
 To review the required configuration alterations, open and inspect the :file:`overlay-dfu.conf` file.